mardiros/mardiros.github.io/README.md

 ### messagebus

-[messagebus](https://mardiros.github.io/messagebus/) is a library to build an event driven architecture in Python 3.
+[messagebus](https://mardiros.github.io/messagebus/) is a library to build an event driven architecture in Python.
 It support both synchronous and asynchronous code based on asyncio.

 The documentation is available at: [https://mardiros.github.io/messagebus/](https://mardiros.github.io/messagebus/).